 A business can grow by investing in new plants and equipment for expansion or to enhance its capacity.
 To fund its expansion, the company has two choices; borrow additional funds from banks or financial institutions or to raise capital by selling additional ownership interests.
+Both methods have advantages and disadvantages.
+Management should combine both type of financing to optimize sources.
 It’s up to the company to decide how they are going to finance their business.
 Capital structure of a company refers to the mixture of debt and internally generated equity capital to finance its business.

 The decision to keep the right mix of debt and equity is referred to as capital structure decision.
 Management always try to keep the right mix of debt and equity without endangering the business.